Hi Candidate Slash Full Underscore Name

 The “BTW you are consenting to AI handling most of the hiring process.
 Good luck” email.

-On the bright side, at least they actually told me rather than having a robot shush me.
+On the bright side, at least they actually communicated this to me rather than having a robot call to shush me.

 Next